Pregnancy and Breastfeeding During COVID-19

 Can I breastfeed my baby if I am COVID-19 positive?

-As of now, there is no evidence that COVID-19 passes into breast milk.
+Current evidence does not suggest that breast milk can spread COVID-19 to babies, according to the CDC.
 The concern is whether an infected mother can spread the virus through respiratory droplets during breastfeeding.
 For this reason, we recommend that women who are COVID-19 positive pump their breast milk and have someone else feed the baby from a bottle.
 Please note: if you are COVID-19 positive and pumping, wash your hands before and after, and wear a mask when you pump and handle milk.

 Is Stamford Health still offering childbirth and parenting classes?